telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 ## Web Browser Support

-[Kendo UI components](http://demos.telerik.com/kendo-ui/) are designed to support all major browsers and to operate without the worries of a cross-browser compatibility, standards compliance or touch-device support.
+The [Kendo UI components](http://demos.telerik.com/kendo-ui/) are designed to support all major browsers and to operate without the worries of a cross-browser compatibility, standards compliance, or touch-device support.
 However, depending on the specifics of your project and the components you prefer to use, the browser support provided by Kendo UI widgets might vary between the versions.

-### Web Browser Support General
+### General

 Most [Kendo UI widgets]({% slug bundle_supportfor_kendoui_components %}) have no specific limitations as of the browser versions they support.